hi! I’m Brylee!

 • Completed training in EMDR

-• Currently completing training in Internal Family Systems (IFS)
+• Completed training in Internal Family Systems (IFS)

 • Certified Yoga Teacher 200 hours